Scroll to navigation

 following:

-* call to any library function, except the following signal-safe
+* call to any library function, except for plain lock-free atomic

 * member functions of std::numeric_limits